grpc/proposal/L82-core-event-engine.md

   /// Implementation Note: it is important that the \a slice_allocator be used
   /// for all read/write buffer allocations in the EventEngine implementation.
   /// This allows gRPC's \a ResourceQuota system to monitor and control memory
   /// usage with graceful degradation mechanisms.
-Please see the \a
+Please see the
-  /// SliceAllocator API for more information. virtual absl::Status Connect(OnConnectCallback on_connect,
+  /// \a SliceAllocator API for more information. virtual absl::Status Connect(OnConnectCallback on_connect,
                                const ResolvedAddress& addr,
                                const EndpointConfig& args,
-                               SliceAllocator slice_allocator,
+                               std::unique_ptr<SliceAllocator> slice_allocator,
                                absl::Time deadline) = 0;
 ```